 Chinese ‘Rooftopper’ Wu Yongning Films Self Plunging To Death Off 62-Story Skyscraper: Video

 This is truly terrifying.
-Wu Yongning, a famous Chinese ‘rooftopper,’ filmed himself accidentally falling to his death when he attempted to do pull-ups on the top of a 62-story skyscraper.
+Wu Yongning, a famous Chinese ‘rooftopper,’ filmed himself accidentally falling to death after doing pull-ups at the top of a 62-story skyscraper.

 Wu Yongning, 26, known as “China’s first rooftopper” accidentally died on Nov.
 8, and the horrific moment it happened was caught on video.
 He was doing pull-ups at the top of the 62-story Huayuan International Centre in Changsha when he lost his grip and fell to his death.
 A camera Wu placed on another part of the building was recording the dangerous stunt, and it caught the exact moment he let go on film.
 He plunged 45 feet and landed on a terrace below, where a window cleaner later found his body.
 The footage is obviously incredibly unsettling, so watch below at your own risk.